pirovc/ganon/README.md

   <summary>ganon update</summary>

 ```
-usage: ganon update [-h] -d DB_PREFIX [-i [INPUT_FILES ...]] [-o] [-t] [-s] [--seq-info-mode [...]] [--seq-info-file]
+usage: ganon update [-h] -d DB_PREFIX [-i [INPUT_FILES ...]] [-o] [-t] [-s]
+                    [--seq-info-mode [...]] [--seq-info-file]
-                    [--taxdump-file [...]] [--input-directory] [--input-extension] [--update-complete] [--write-seq-info-file]
+                    [--taxdump-file [...]] [--input-directory]
+                    [--input-extension] [--update-complete]
-                    [--verbose] [--quiet]
+                    [--write-seq-info-file] [--verbose] [--quiet]

+required arguments:
+  -d DB_PREFIX, --db-prefix DB_PREFIX
+                        Database input prefix (.ibf, .map, .tax, .gnn)
+  -i [INPUT_FILES ...], --input-files [INPUT_FILES ...]
+                        Input reference sequence fasta files [.gz] to be
+                        included to the database.
+Complete set of updated
+                        sequences should be provided when using --update-
+                        complete

 optional arguments:
   -h, --help            show this help message and exit
   -o , --output-db-prefix
                         Output database prefix (.ibf, .map, .tax, .gnn).
                         Default: overwrite current --db-prefix
   -t , --threads        Number of sub-processes/threads to use.
 Default: 2
   -s , --specialization
                         Change specialization mode.
-Can only be used if database was built with some specialization.
+Can only be used if
+                        database was built with some specialization.
 Options:
-                        [sequence,file,assembly,custom]. "sequence" will use sequence accession as target. "file" uses the
+                        [sequence,file,assembly,custom]. "sequence" will use
+                        sequence accession as target. "file" uses the filename
-                        filename as target. "assembly" will use assembly info from NCBI as target. "custom" uses the 4th column
+                        as target. "assembly" will use assembly info from NCBI
-                        of the file provided in --seq-info-file as target.
+                        as target. "custom" uses the 4th column of the file
+                        provided in --seq-info-file as target.
   --seq-info-mode [ ...]
-                        Automatic mode to retrieve tax. info and seq. length. [auto,eutils] or one or more accession2taxid
+                        Automatic mode to retrieve tax. info and seq. length.
+                        [auto,eutils] or one or more accession2taxid files
-                        files from NCBI [nucl_gb nucl_wgs nucl_est nucl_gss pdb prot dead_nucl dead_wgs dead_prot]. auto will
+                        from NCBI [nucl_gb nucl_wgs nucl_est nucl_gss pdb prot
+                        dead_nucl dead_wgs dead_prot]. auto will either use
-                        either use eutils for less than 50000 input sequences or nucl_gb nucl_wgs.
-Alternatively a file can be
+                        eutils for less than 50000 input sequences or nucl_gb
+                        nucl_wgs.
+Alternatively a file can be directly
-                        directly provided (see --seq-info-file).
+                        provided (see --seq-info-file).
 Default: auto
-  --seq-info-file       Tab-separated file with sequence information (seqid <tab> seq.len <tab> taxid [<tab> assembly id])
+  --seq-info-file       Tab-separated file with sequence information (seqid
+                        <tab> seq.len <tab> taxid [<tab> assembly id])
                         [Mutually exclusive --seq-info]
   --taxdump-file [ ...]
-                        Force use of a specific version of the (taxdump.tar.gz) or (nodes.dmp names.dmp [merged.dmp]) file(s)
+                        Force use of a specific version of the
+                        (taxdump.tar.gz) or (nodes.dmp names.dmp [merged.dmp])
-                        from NCBI Taxonomy (otherwise it will be automatically downloaded)
+                        file(s) from NCBI Taxonomy (otherwise it will be
+                        automatically downloaded)
   --input-directory     Directory containing input files
-  --input-extension     Extension of files to use with --input-directory (provide it without * expansion, e.g. ".fna.gz")
+  --input-extension     Extension of files to use with --input-directory
+                        (provide it without * expansion, e.g. ".fna.gz")
   --update-complete     Update adding and removing sequences.
+Input files
-Input files should represent the complete updated set of
+                        should represent the complete updated set of
                         references, not only new sequences.
   --write-seq-info-file
                         Write sequence information to DB_PREFIX.seqinfo.txt
   --verbose             Verbose output mode
   --quiet               Quiet output mode

-required arguments:
-  -d DB_PREFIX, --db-prefix DB_PREFIX
-                        Database input prefix (.ibf, .map, .tax, .gnn)
-  -i [INPUT_FILES ...], --input-files [INPUT_FILES ...]
-                        Input reference sequence fasta files [.gz] to be included to the database.
-Complete set of updated
-                        sequences should be provided when using --update-complete
 ```

 </details>